 THE STANDARDS CONFORMANCE PROCESS

-Suppliers who join the scheme will be assessed for conformance against chosen PRSB standards.
+Suppliers seeking conformance to receive the Quality Mark will be assessed for conformance against chosen PRSB standards.
 The conformance process provides crucially important information for supplier’s customers, the wider system and the supplier themselves.

 How is a supplier assessed for standard conformance?

-By participating in an assessment, a supplier can engage in dialogue and challenge about specific areas of standards that are missing, not used, or require amendment.
-PRSB recognises the value of this process in driving uptake and adherence to standards in health and care systems and ensuring standards are fit for purpose and work effectively.
+By participating in an assessment, you can engage in dialogue and challenge about specific areas of standards that are missing, not used or require amendment.
+PRSB recognises the value of this process in driving uptake and adherence to standards in health and care systems and ensuring standards work effectively.